 There's plenty to do around Oregon, including shopping, dining, nightlife, parks, and more.
 Data provided by Walk Score and Yelp.

-Explore popular things to do in the area, including Hachi Hachi Sushi & Hibachi, Lil' Buddy's Popcorn, and Dad's Barber & Hair Styling Shop.
+Explore popular things to do in the area, including Hachi Hachi Sushi & Hibachi, and Dad's Barber & Hair Styling Shop.

 | Name | Category | Distance | Reviews |